On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Preliminary results

 For algebraic groups we use the `standard' notation for simple highest-weight modules $L(\lambda)$ for $\lambda$ a dominant weight.
 The labelling of such modules follows \cite{bourbakilie2}, and is the one used by the references in our paper, and those in previous papers in this series.
 We often abbreviate $L(\lambda)$ to just $\lambda$, particularly if we have a product of simple groups, so $(10,\lambda_1)$ is the label for the product of the natural modules of $A_2A_5$, for example.
 The composition factors of maximal reductive subgroups and Levi subgroups of exceptional algebraic groups on $M(\mbG)$ and $L(\mbG)$ can be found in \cite{thomas2016}, for instance.

 The possible sets of composition factors for a simple group $H$, not of Lie type in characteristic $p$, on the modules $M(E_7)$ and $L(E_7)$, are collated in \cite[Section 6.3]{litterickmemoir}.
 One of the main results of \cite{litterickmemoir} states that, unless a row of a table is labelled with `\textbf{P}' (the first is in Table 6.114), every subgroup with those composition factors must be strongly imprimitive.
 This yields a significant reduction in the number of cases that need to be considered in this paper.
+In effect, we must go through the tables of \cite{litterickmemoir} and determine, for each row labelled `\textbf{P}', whether such a subgroup can be maximal in $G_\mathrm{sc}$ and, if so, how many conjugacy classes there are, and understand the action of $\Out(G)$ on these classes.

-If $H$ is a subgroup of $G$ such that $N_G(H)$ is not maximal, then it could be that $N_{\bar G}(\bar H)$ is maximal in $\bar G$, where $\bar H$ is the image of $H$ in $\bar G$; such maximal subgroups are called \emph{novelty maximal subgroups}.
-Denoting by $A$ the set of outer automorphisms induced by $\bar G$ on $G$, $\bar H$ is a novelty maximal subgroup if $H$ is $A$-stable but no intermediate group $H<X<G$ is $A$-stable.
-A thorough description of such maximal subgroups is given in \cite[Section 3.6]{craven2020un}, but we do not need this as, apart from $M_{22}$, all subgroups are either strongly imprimitive or produce `standard' maximal subgroups.
+If $M_0$ is a subgroup of $G$ such that $N_G(M_0)$ is not maximal then it could be that $M_1=N_{\bar G}(M_0)$ is maximal in $\bar G$; such maximal subgroups are called \emph{novelty maximal subgroups}.
+Denoting by $A$ the set of outer automorphisms induced by $\bar G$ on $G$, $M_1$ is a novelty maximal subgroup if $H$ is $A$-stable but no intermediate group $H<X<G$ is $A$-stable.
+A thorough description of such maximal subgroups is given in \cite[Section 3.5]{craven2020un} (largely taken from \cite[Section 1.3.1]{bhrd}), but we do not need this here as, apart from $M_{22}$, all subgroups are either strongly imprimitive or produce `standard' maximal subgroups.